 In both cases, the tier suppliers are constructing or expanding their facilities across North America to accommodate the automakers.
 No matter how you slice it, billions of dollars are at play in the Automotive Industry, and those with the best, most timely insight into the sector will be the ones that can take advantage of the increased spending.

 To that end, Industrial Info offers its Automotive Information Platform, designed to provide the necessary information and insight for those involved in the Automotive Industry.

-Industrial Info's Automotive Industry Information Platform runs the gamut of the auto industry, covering plants and projects of automobile manufacturers, original equipment manufacturers' (OEM) assembly plants, parts manufacturing locations, R&D campuses, plant operations for tier suppliers, and other sectors involved in the manufacturing process.
+Industrial Info's niche Automotive Industry Information Platform runs the gamut of the auto industry, covering plants and projects of automobile manufacturers, original equipment manufacturers' (OEM) assembly plants, parts manufacturing locations, R&D campuses, plant operations for tier suppliers, and other sectors involved in the manufacturing process.

 The Automotive Information Platform contains details on approximately 2,500 operational automotive facilities in North America.
 Information on plants includes plant owner names, plant, operator and corporate names, addresses, phone and fax numbers, SIC products, employment count, and up to nine key management contacts.

 Since 2008, Industrial Info has reported on more than 1,700 North American automotive projects, representing more than $45.8 billion in value.
 Each year, on average, approximately 250 - 300 projects are reported covering grassroot construction, and in-plant capital and major maintenance shutdowns.
 Platform subscriptions include immediate access to active projects and daily deliveries of new and updated projects.